A Simple Plan (film): Development

 The project was purchased by Paramount Pictures, where producer Scott Rudin hired John Boorman to direct the film.
 Boorman cast Bill Paxton and Billy Bob Thornton in the respective leading roles of Hank and Jacob Mitchell.
 The film marked Paxton and Thornton's second on-screen collaboration after One False Move (1992).
 Paxton learned of the novel A Simple Plan from his father five years before securing the role of Hank.
 He stated, "... for five years, there was a whole list of actors and directors who kind of marched through it.
 Billy Bob and I were set to do these roles in 1997, and then it fell apart.
 That was the cruelest twist for an actor, to get a part you dreamed you'd get and then they decide to scrap the whole thing."

 Boorman took part in location scouting, and filming was set to begin during the first week of January 1998.
 When a second investor left the project, Paramount refused to fully finance the $17 million production itself.
 Although Boorman was able to secure financing, the studio feared that filming would not be finished before the end of winter.
 Boorman ran into scheduling conflicts, and left the film.
 Paramount then hired Sam Raimi, who saw the film as an opportunity to direct a character-driven story that differed from his earlier works, which were highly stylized or dependent on intricate camera movements.
 Raimi did not have time to scout locations due to studio constraints.
 He relied on the previous areas visited during Boorman's involvement.
 Rudin considered casting Anne Heche as Hank's wife Sarah Mitchell.
 In December 1997, it was announced that Bridget Fonda had secured the role.
-The film marks her second collaboration with Raimi after Army of Darkness (1992).
+The film marked her second collaboration with Raimi after Army of Darkness (1992).